LittleRichard/learntocode/python101/000_commands_cheatsheet.md

 useful and you'll use it a ton.
 - Terminal will (mostly) expect you to enter arguments separated by spaces, so do yourself a favor and NEVER USE FILE NAMES WITH SPACES.
 It's usable, but annoying.
+- If you ever issue a `sudo` command, this means that you are telling the computer to execute the command after the word `sudo` as a Super User (AKA an admin).
+It will prompt you for a password, which should be the same one you logged in with.
+It will not 'echo' anything you type back to the screen, for security reasons, but never fear!
+Just type your password and hit enter.
 - `pwd` will print out the 'present working directory', which is the folder you are currently in
 - `ls` lists the files and folders in your current location